-E have heard, dearly beloved, just as the Gospel-trumpet hath sounded, our Lord and

-Redeemer resisting against temptations of the Devil not only with words: but also fighting with the Spirit.
-He indeed conducteth the struggle by speech : but completeth the victory with majesty.
-Let us not think to be conflicted by such a remarkable mystery, in which either the inflamed Devil breaketh forth into word: or rather that the Lord of the world should nevertheless condescend to answer his tempter's words.
-In all these however : our salvation is the reason.
+E have heard, dearly beloved, just as the Gospel-trumpet hath sounded, our Lord and the Spirit.
+He indeed conducteth the struggle by speech: but complete th the victory with majesty.
+Let us not think to be conflicted by such a remarkable mystery, in which either the inflamed Devil breaketh forth into word: or rather that the Lord of the world should nevertheless condescend to answer his tempter's In all these however: our words. salvation is the reason.
 For us the Saviour hungereth: for us he speaketh.
 We conquer in that: because we are unto him the reason for fighting.
 For who would doubt the Only Begotten of the Father, which no creature is able to meet, to have entered the contest for those for whom he clad himself in flesh?

-Therefore the form of the human body induced the most crafty enemy to go forth to battle : whom the true Son of God hath confounded with the reply of a true man.
-Because of which the wandering and two-headed tempter is searching for soft and light temptations, because granted he saw the appearance of a fleshly man in Christ: yet disturbed by the presence of divinity, he suspected him to be more than human.
-He therefore was roused to dare approaching one born of a woman: but was frightened by the begetting of a virgin.
+Therefore the form of the human body induced the most crafty enemy to go forth to battle: whom the true Son of God hath confounded with the reply of a true man.
+On account of which the wandering and twoheaded tempter is searching for soft light temptations, because, granted that he saw the appearance of a fleshly man in Christ : yet, disturbed by the presence of divinity, he suspected him to be more than human.
+He therefore was roused to dare to approach one born of a woman: but was frightened by the begetting of a virgin.
 Although indeed Mary, a daughter of Eve, certainly had given birth to Christ: nevertheless he had not been conceived from Adam.
-When therefore the enemy saw the Son of God begotten by means of such a miracle: he pondered with himself (as I suppose) and also wondering said, Who is he, which not knowing me hath entered into this world?
+When, therefore, the enemy saw the Son of God begotten by means of such a miracle: he pondered within himself (as I suppose) and also wondering said, Who is he which, not knowing me, hath entered into this world?
 I knew indeed that he was born of a woman: but I know not whence he was conceived.
-Behold the mother is evident: but I am not able to discover the father.
+Behold, the mother is evident: but I am not able to discover the father.
 I see the birth: but I discern not the begetting.
 And what increaseth my astonishment: exceptionally to the law of begetting, indeed the mother exulteth as a virgin at the birth of a son.
-Lo! as a child he lieth in a cradle, his streameth face with tears: and resembling one that is mortal, he cometh forth with crying.
+Lo! as a child he lieth in a cradle, his face streameth with tears: and resembling one that is mortal, he cometh forth with crying.
 And while nothing of infancy is wanting in him: yet of corruption as in an infant there is none in him.
-He is covered with dirty rags, but he smileth happily to the shining star in heaven, moreover in his honour ministering angels rally to him between the stars and the earth, and exulting they announce: this new thing which I do not understand.
+He is covered with dirty rags, but he smileth happily to the shining star in heaven, moreover, in his honour ministering angels rally to between the stars and the earth, and exulting they announce : this new thing which I do not understand.
 What is this miracle?
 I see what I am unable to look upon, I hear what I am not able to comprehend: that one born a man is honoured as God.
 But thou, O Lord, have mercy upon us.